-For junior programmes where on-water activity is not currently possible or extremely limited, clubs may wish to consider the option of some form of small-group land training (i.e. bodyweight circuits).
-This may be possible in a club car park or green space/park close to the club.
-This could provide a great opportunity to rebuild the social connection between junior members and the club.
+P Working safely during coronavirus (COVID-19): Providers of grassroots sport and gym/leisure facilities green space/park close to the club.
+This could provide a great opportunity to rebuild the social connection between members and the club.
 There is much that can be achieved in an open-air body weight session around good athletic movement patterns, stretching, core and trunk work, squatting technique, upper body work as well as a bit of running.
 This will also provide the coach the opportunity to do some live coaching again to ensure good technique is maintained while exercising.
 A few factors to consider are: